Think You Can Make it Without a Content Team? Think Again.

 The game has changed.
 Now content is an essential and rich cornerstone of any holistic marketing ecosystem.

-Absurd as it sounds, if you’re a marketing manager or VP trying to save a buck, maybe you’ve thought about the divide-and-conquer idea of spreading content demands across the team.
+If you’re a marketing manager or VP trying to save a buck, maybe you’ve thought about the divide-and-conquer idea of spreading content demands across the team.
 A blog post from demand generation here.
 An eBook from marketing operations there.
 Maybe events can jump in with a webinar.

 Yes, writing – the cornerstone of content marketing – is a skill every working professional should possess.
 But just as you wouldn’t expect a content specialist to plan an event in the absence of an event manager, it’s folly to consider that different specialists across the department are a viable alternative to a maturing, successful content team.
-Writing and content marketing are nuanced disciplines that demand years of experience, skill, and application.
-Further, effective content marketers generate or curate a high volume of content that requires a lot of time and a focus on quality and legitimacy in order to establish authority in a particular space.

-Another temptation marketers face is the idea of simply outsourcing content generation.
-I’m not going to decry the use of freelancers and outsourcing in general.
 It can be useful for small companies as they grow and aren’t quite yet ready to commit to dedicated content resources.
 Also, there are a number of great creative services out there that do just that.
 Full disclosure: Rock Content might have a bit of a bias towards one of them in particular.

-Yet mature and maturing marketing departments need dedicated content resources for a number of reasons, and one key reason that rises above them all: the deep subject matter expertise content experts cultivate over a long period of time working with a particular product or service simply can’t be bought with the next freelance contract.
 Quality freelancers like great journalists do a great job of digging deep into the subject matter of a particular job or contract, but by the very nature of their profession, they’re torn in a million directions at any given time.
 Sometimes you’ll find a writer, for example, who specializes in a certain field, but in general freelance content generators, like mercenaries, are out for a manageable contract at an attractive price.
 Then, on to the next one.

-As online marketer Neil Patel suggests, it’s definitely okay to to outsource some of your content and it can be done while still maintaining quality.
+As online marketer Neil Patel suggests, it’s definitely okay to outsource some of your content and it can be done while still maintaining quality.
 However, as you see with highly developed content marketing teams, there is absolutely no substitute for in-house talent that knows the industry, takes the pulse on best practices and emerging trends, and is intimately close to product and service offerings.

 The idea of leveraging your internal subject-matter experts to generate great content is great in theory.
 After all, they presumably have years of experience in your industry, they know products and services insanely well, and they are keenly aware of the context of the space and how it is changing and evolving.
 In other words, they are probably the first points of contact your content team – in essence, your journalists – will approach when tasked with a more complicated content project.
-They’re the experts on the matter, and what better a source for great content than the horse’s mouth.
+They’re the experts on the matter, and what better source for great content than the horse’s mouth?

-Couple of problems.
+A couple of problems.

 Most of them – and I say most, because there are always a number of great and talented exceptions – aren’t writers by trade.
-Their work will need a lot of finessing and sometimes complete rewriting, unless they happen to be one of these rare breeds (that do exist, don’t get me wrong – we have a few of them here at scribble) that can execute.
+Their work will need a lot of finessing and sometimes complete rewriting, unless they happen to be one of these rare breeds (that do exist, don’t get me wrong – we have a few of them here at Scribble) that can execute.

 Further, these internal SMEs also have full-time jobs.
 While a keen SME will agree in principle to the idea of contributing a blog post here and a whitepaper there, their (presumably already stretched) bandwidth will dictate how able they are to complete a content asset within a specified timeline.
 And believe me, in terms of prioritization, when a blog post competes against a sales or product deadline, the content will inevitably be pushed back.
 And that interrupts our content schedules, plans, and strategies, which any content marketer knows are essential to a successful content program.